Luís de Ataíde, 3rd Count of Atouguia: Return to Portugal (1572–1577)

-Almost at the end of the return journey, he anchored on Terceira Island, from where he sent a letter to the King, telling him that, during his tenure in Goa, "the Moors" of the Sultanates of Bijapur and Ahmadnagar had lost 30,000 soldiers in the battles with the Portuguese; and that, in the end, a "honorable peace" had been negotiated with the enemies of the Kingdom of Portugal.
+Almost at the end of the return journey, he anchored on Terceira Island, from where he sent a letter to the King, telling him that, during his tenure in Goa, "the Moors" of the Sultanates of Bijapur and Ahmadnagar had lost 30,000 soldiers in the battles with the Portuguese; and that, in the end, an "honorable peace" had been negotiated with the enemies of the Kingdom of Portugal.

 He arrived at the mouth of the Tagus river on July 3, and - after a short stay in Cascais - he solemnly entered Lisbon on the 21st.

 King Sebastian had meanwhile decided that, taking into account the military victories in India, he would "grant Dom Luís de Ataíde the honor of accompanying him, in a procession through the streets of Lisbon", where he was positioned on the right side of the king, a place normally strictly reserved for members of the royal family or the house of Braganza.

 The reception given by the Portuguese monarch to Dom Luís de Ataíde was truly "triumphal", as never before had a viceroy of India been received with such honors, on his return to the kingdom.
+Furthermore, on March 7, 1573, King Sebastian informed the city of Goa by letter, regarding Ataíde's military feats during his mandate, that he had ordered "an account of this to be written for printing and dissemination throughout the world."
+In other words, he would support literature produced in praise of the victories of D. Luís in India, comparing them to those of D. João de Castro, as was to be the case with the works of António de Castilho and António Pinto Pereira.